 4 FAENA HOTEL + UNIVERSE, BUENOS AIRES

 Faena Hotel + Universe, takes pride in being Buenos Aires’ most chic and trendily designed hotel.
-Each room has a strategically placed flat screen TV that avoids the glare and the entire property comes complete with a strong internet connection, 802.11 is present throughout.
+Each room has a strategically placed flat-screen TV that avoids the glare and the entire property comes complete with a strong internet connection, 802.11 is present throughout.
 The connection can easily be used for VOIP sessions while relaxing by the poolside.
-The kind staff also offers you charging coils for your devices as you lounge around.
+The kind of staff also offers you charging coils for your devices as you lounge around.
 Worth mentioning is the pool that creates the perfect optical illusion that things on the other side of the pool are floating.

 3. WOODLYN PARK, NEW ZEALAND

 If you got hooked to Lord of the Rings, then this is your place mate.
 Woodlyn Park Hotel features two units burrow underground and have round windows straight out of the film.
 The furniture is a little modern for Middle Earth, but it blends perfectly.
-The classy furnished rooms with big beds make you feel like a small hobbit in them.
+The classily furnished rooms with big beds make you feel like a small hobbit in them.
 There’s one double bed in the main lounge/dining/kitchen area and two bunks in a separate bedroom.
 The Waitomo Caves are five minutes away, where you can go backwater rafting in the glow worm caves.
 Matamata is the closest LOTR site, home to Hobbiton.

 2 The Hotel @ MIT, BOSTON